New York City Council: History

 In 1938, a system of proportional representation known as single transferable vote was adopted; a fixed quota of 75,000 votes was set, so that the size of the council fluctuated with voter turnout.
 The term was extended to four years in 1945 to coincide with the term of the mayor.
-Proportional representation was abolished in 1947, largely from pressure from Democrats, who played on fears of Communist council members being elected (two already had).
+Proportional representation was abolished in 1947, largely from pressure from Democrats, who played on fears of Communist council members being elected (two, Peter V. Cacchione and Benjamin J. Davis Jr., already had).
 It was replaced by a system of electing one council member from each New York State Senate district within the city.
 The Charter also provided for the election of two council members-at-large from each of the five boroughs.
 In June 1983, however, a federal court ruled that the 10 at-large seats violated the United States Constitution's one-person, one-vote mandate.

 In 1989, the U.S. Supreme Court held that the Board of Estimate's structure was inconsistent with the Equal Protection Clause of the Fourteenth Amendment because, although the boroughs had widely disparate populations, each had equal representation on the board.
 In response, the new Charter abolished the Board of Estimate and provided for the redrawing of the council district lines to increase minority representation on the council.
 It also increased the number of Council Members from 35 to 51.
 The council was then granted full power over the municipal budget, as well as authority over zoning, land use and franchises.
 In 1993 the New York City Council voted to rename the position of president of the city council to the public advocate.
 As the presiding officer, the public advocate was an ex officio member of all committees in the council, and in that capacity had the right to introduce and co-sponsor legislation.
 However the city charter revision of 2002 transferred the duties of presiding officer from the public advocate to the council speaker; the public advocate remains a non-voting member of the council.

+The City Council's website includes a Legislative Resource Center, powered by Granicus's Legistar software, which allows the public to browse and search legislation, hearing calendars, and related documents.
+In 2017, after several years of requests from local activists and from Councilmember Ben Kallos, the City Council started allowing members of the public to access its Legistar instance's data via a web API.

 In 2022, the composition of first female majority City Council included the first Muslim woman, the first South Asian members, and the first openly gay Black woman.